-Tyson Foods’ North Little Rock, Arkansas, further processing facility produces, among other items individually quick-frozen (IQF), par-fried and raw-breaded poultry products.
-Faced with production challenges, the company decided to convert its IQF line that used carbon dioxide (CO2) to a new liquid nitrogen (LIN)-based cryogenic technology.
-By upgrading to the new Messer Wave Impingement Freezer, Tyson Foods significantly increased production throughput while reducing the cost to freeze by up to 43 percent per pound in some instances and improved freezer reliability – all in a reduced footprint.
+Tyson Foods’ North Little Rock, Arkansas processing facility produces, among other items, individually quick-frozen (IQF), par-fried, and raw-breaded poultry products.
+Faced with production challenges, the company decided to convert its carbon dioxide (CO2) IQF line to a new liquid nitrogen (LIN)-based cryogenic technology.
+By upgrading to the new Messer Wave Impingement Freezer, Tyson Foods significantly increased production throughput while reducing the cost to freeze by, in some instances, up to 43 percent per pound while improving freezer reliability – all in a reduced footprint.

 The challenge